yasen-yankov/ios-docs/Guides/Chart/Series/column.md

 ##Configure visual appearance of column series

-If you want to customize the appearance of a column series, you should change its **style** properties.
+If you want to customize the appearance of a column series, you should change its <code>style</code> properties.

 You can change the fill and stroke in the following manner: